____________________________________________________________________________

 Asperger’s Syndrom could function in

 a regular classroom setting.
-The school
+The school support personnel would be very

 Important here.